Kmeakin/walrus-report/src/30-implementation.md

 ```

 In this function, the variable `x` appears 7 times in different locations, and
-each occurance of the variale `x` may require different information to be
+each occurrence of the variable `x` may require different information to be
-associated with it (eg each occurance of `x` should have a distinct source
+associated with it (eg each occurrence of `x` should have a distinct source
 location for reporting errors, and may potentially have a different inferred
 type as new variables shadow old ones).
 The solution is to use an
 *arena-allocation strategy*: the HIR nodes themselves are stored in `Vec`
 (Rust's dynamic array type), and the index of the node into the arena is used to
 provide identity semantics.
 The `Vec` that holds each type of HIR node is
-refered to as the *arena*, and the index into the arena is the node's *ID*.
-Each
+referred to as the *arena*, and the index into the arena is the node's *ID*.
-`Id<T>`{.rust} is parameterised by the type it represents, even though it does
+Each `Id<T>`{.rust} is parametrised by the type it represents, even though it
-not store an actual reference or value of type `T`.
+does not store an actual reference or value of type `T`.
 This provides extra
 type-safety over using plain `usize`{.rust}s by preventing an index generated by
-an arena of one type being used to index into an arena of another type.
+an arena of one type being used to index into an arena of another type^[A type
+parameter that does not appear in the body of a type is called a "phantom
+type"].

 ```rust
 struct Id<T> {